 7. Cameron Highlands

-The highest point in Malaysia above the sea offer a magnificent view as you can imagine.
+The highest point in Malaysia above the sea offers a magnificent view as you can imagine.

 Lush green Cameron Highlands, one of the best natural sights in the world, is home to many different animals and several species of flowers.
 Take into account that travel from place to place is best suited for a car or by train as the area is huge.